reonZ/pf2e-toolbelt/README.md

 You will be prompted with the list of the `Characters` from whom you want the actions to be removed.

-## Permenent Condition Effect
+## Permanent Condition Effect

 ![](./readme/macros/condition.webp)

 Helps you generate (or directly add to an actor) an effect setting a permanent condition, you can select the condition, its badge value and if the effect is `unidentified` (making it impossible for the players to remove the condition)

-The macro will automatically set the name of effect (if none is provided) and its image
+The macro will automatically set the name of the effect (if none is provided) and its image

 # API